Yasir761/Weather-App/README.md

-# Weather-App-Using-Vanilla-JavaScript
+# Weather-App
-Weather App created using Vanilla JavaScript
+  Weather App tells you about the weather all around the world.
+  This Project created for the purpose of learning HTML, CSS, Vanilla JavaScript.